 The high demands of a global economy and 24/7 connectivity have made it even more difficult for Americans to take time off from work – fearing too big a loss in productivity, or workplace ramifications for not working long hours.
 Currently, one in nine U.S. workers are dealing with anxiety.

-According to a study by researchers from the Harvard Business School and Stanford’s Graduate School of Business, the problem may be even worse than many realize.
+According to a study by researchers from the Harvard Business School and Stanford’s Graduate School of Business, the problem maybe even worse than many realize.
 The study concluded that workplace stress may be a contributing factor in over 120,000 deaths annually, and may also contribute up to $190 billion in healthcare costs expenses.
 Factors such as a lack of health insurance, heavy workload and conflicts at work are leading contributors to this growing problem.

 WHO IS AFFECTED BY WORKPLACE ANXIETY MOST?

-There is no one group who is completely immune to workplace anxiety, but studies show that it affects different generations and genders differently.
+There is no one group that is completely immune to workplace anxiety, but studies show that it affects different generations and genders differently.
 Based on findings in a study by Besinger, DuPont & Associates, millennials (people who reached adulthood around 2000) are the most anxious group of employees in the U.S. workforce today.
 Thirty percent of millennials claimed they were anxious at work, compared to 26 percent of Generation X workers and 25 percent of baby boomers.

 Workplace anxiety is often manifested in diminished work performance and other negative work-related consequences.
 The study showed that presenteeism (attending work while sick) was the top anxiety-related issue being reported, with 60 percent of participants reporting it as a concern.
 Absenteeism was the second most reported anxiety-related concern for employees of all ages.